-Fortunately, the SBA disaster loan program offers a few different loan disbursement types that you can apply for.
+Fortunately, the SBA disaster loan program offers a few different loan types that you can apply for.
 These SBA loans are designed to help you keep your business operating into the future.

 These loan types cover both economic and natural disasters, and have some of the lowest interest rates available.
 Their rates are typically between 2.75% and 3.75% APR, depending on current market conditions.

-However, before you apply for an SBA disaster loan, you should find out how to ensure that the application process is a success.
+However, before you apply for an SBA disaster loan, you should find out how to ensure the application process is a success.
 Otherwise, you may have this valuable source of relief slip through your fingers.
 Read on for 9 tips for applying for an SBA disaster loan.

 1. Know About the Different SBA Disaster Loan Types

 Before applying for an SBA disaster loan, it’s important that you know about the different types of disaster loans that the SBA offers.

 The two that are receiving the most attention at the moment are the SBA Economic Injury Disaster Loan Program (EIDL) and the SBA Paycheck Protection Program (PPP).
 These SBA disaster loan programs are designed to assist businesses who have suffered economic injury.
 They offer low interest-bearing loans with manageable repayment terms.

 Due to the COVID-19 pandemic, the SBA has determined it will allow a deferment for payments.
 Borrowers taking out an Economic Injury Disaster Loan (EIDL) or a loan via the Paycheck Protection Program (PPP) will not have to make a payment on them during the first six months to a year, depending on which SBA loan you choose.